TOTEM: Peer Mentoring Course

 • A group of around 20 young people

-• Give MYA names of assigned members of staff in the school/youth group that the peer mentors can go to if they need advice or have a conversation that they are worried about.
-This person will be someone who can support the group and arrange termly meetings with the group to catch up and support them.
-(MYA staff will support these meetings too).
+• Give MYA the names of assigned staff members in the school/youth group that the peer mentors can go to if they need advice or have a conversation that they are worried about.

 • At least 3 members of staff are to be on the dragon’s den panel for the final hour on day 2.